httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 server might be able to leverage this ability to mount an attack against bar.site.example.

-Even though the Set-Cookie header supports the Path attribute, the Path attribute does not provide any integrity protection because the user agent will accept an arbitrary Path attribute in a Set-Cookie header.
+Even though the Set-Cookie header field supports the Path attribute, the Path attribute does not provide any integrity protection because the user agent will accept an arbitrary Path attribute in a Set-Cookie header field.
 For example, an HTTP response to a request for http://site.example/foo/bar can set a cookie with a Path attribute of "/qux".
 Consequently, servers SHOULD NOT both run mutually distrusting services on different paths of the same host and use cookies to store security-sensitive information.

-An active network attacker can also inject cookies into the Cookie header sent to https://site.example/ by impersonating a response from http://site.example/ and injecting a Set-Cookie header.
+An active network attacker can also inject cookies into the Cookie header field sent to https://site.example/ by impersonating a response from http://site.example/ and injecting a Set-Cookie header field.
 The HTTPS server at site.example will be unable to distinguish these cookies from cookies that it set itself in an HTTPS response.
 An active network attacker might be able to leverage this ability to mount an attack against site.example even if